BoopieDiscord/embed-maker/README.md

-# Discohook
+# Boopie Embed Maker

-An easy-to-use tool for building and sending Discord messages and embeds using webhooks.
+An easy-to-use tool for building and sending embeds with boopie!

-Live instance is available at <https://discohook.org/>.
+Live instance is available at <https://embed.boopie.me/>.

+This is a fork of [Discohook](https://github.com/discohook/site)

 ## Setup